 Red Deer Mating

 The red deer mating season occurs between the months of September and October.
 The males seek to attract females with their vocal roaring.
-There are two wildlife observation posts which provide opportunities to observe the animals without interference.
+There are two wildlife observation posts that provide opportunities to observe the animals without interference.

 You may also experience the roaring mating ritual of the red deer while hiking on the trails.
 It is best to check in with the visitor center to consult which trails have the best chances during your specific visit.